Photography of Brown and White Sugar Processed Sugar in a cup

 9 min read

-It is widely known that most soda is incredibly packed with sugar.
-For example, one 12-ounce can of coke contains 39 grams of sugar.
-According to the American Heart Association, most men should not exceed 36 grams of sugar in their diet every day.
-For women, the recommendation is to stick to under 25 grams every day.
+It is widely known that most sodas are incredibly packed with sugar, with some non-diet sodas containing upwards of 40 grams!
+According to the American Heart Association, most men should not exceed 36 grams of sugar daily, and women should stick to under 25 grams daily.
+However, most sodas may exceed these recommended amounts!

 Sugar in Soda

 Let’s start with sugar.
 This is the big one.
-As mentioned previously, one 12-ounce can of Coca Cola contains more sugar than any of us should be consuming in an entire day.
-Other sodas are just as bad.
+As mentioned previously, some sodas contain more sugar in a single serving than any of us should be consuming in an entire day.
 Whether soda or not, sugar-laden beverages are dangerous for a multitude of reasons.
-They not only increase your risk of heart disease, but can contribute to weight gain and type-2 diabetes,1 and it only takes one soda can a day to increase your risk of fatal heart disease by 35 percent, states the American Heart Association.2
+Not only could they increase your risk of heart disease, but they could contribute to weight gain and type-2 diabetes.1 According to a study published in the Journal of the American College of Cardiology, women who consumed more than two servings per day of sugar-sweetened beverages had a 35% greater risk of coronary heart disease.1 2

 Are all sugary drinks created equal?
 Do fruit juices made with natural sugars compare to sodas with added sugar?
-Good question, and to sort things out, here’s the difference between added and natural sugar:
+Good question, and to sort things out, here’s the difference between added and naturally occurring sugar:

-• Added sugars are anything that does not naturally occur in a food or drink, like high fructose corn syrup.
+• Added sugars are anything that does not naturally occur in a food or drink, such as high-fructose corn syrup.

-The bottom line is you shouldn’t be eating a lot of either, but you’ll get a lot of natural sugars by eating healthy foods like fruit, vegetables, and dairy, and there’s nothing wrong with that.
+The bottom line is you shouldn’t be eating a lot of either.
+However, many healthy foods like fruits, vegetables, and dairy contain naturally occurring sugars.
+And there’s nothing wrong with that!
 Those foods also have other benefits, like vitamins, protein, and fiber.
-So worry less about natural sugars, because it probably means you’re getting good stuff too, and worry more about added sugars, as you’ll find in soda.
+So we don’t need to worry as much about naturally occurring sugars because it probably means you’re getting good stuff, too.
+However, it’s the added sugars, like the ones you’ll find in soda, that we should be focusing on.

 Other Ingredients in Soda

-Now, sugar isn’t the only ingredient that should leave you raising your eyebrows.
-If you’ve ever looked at the ingredients list on the back of the can, your eyes may have glazed over at the number of items you don’t recognize, and may not even be able to pronounce.
+Sugar isn’t the only ingredient that should leave you raising your eyebrows.
+If you’ve ever looked at the ingredients list on the back of a soda can, your eyes may have glazed over at the number of items you don’t recognize—and may not even be able to pronounce.
 Here’s a breakdown of some common “mystery ingredients.”

 Caramel Color

-Caramel color is a food coloring often added to sodas like colas and root beers to lend a darker hue.
-It’s made with ammonium compounds, which can, in the manufacturing process, form a chemical compound called 4-methylimidazole (4-MEI).3 In 2007, the International Agency for Research on Cancer concluded that a study that fed large quantities of MEI to rats implied that the compound could be “possibly carcinogenic to humans.”4 But a 2020 report by the FDA dismissed concerns about caramel color, claiming that “the FDA has no reason to believe that there are any immediate or short-term health risks presented by 4-MEI at the levels expected in food.”5 The FDA also specifies that 4-MEI also forms in other cooking processes, like when coffee beans are roasted or meat is grilled.
-Okay, somewhat less mysterious, now.
+Caramel color is a food coloring often added to sodas to lend a darker hue.
+It’s made with ammonium compounds, which can, in the manufacturing process, form a chemical compound called 4-methylimidazole (4-MEI).3 In 2007, the International Agency for Research on Cancer concluded that a study that fed large quantities of MEI to rats implied that the compound could be “possibly carcinogenic to humans.”4 But a 2020 report by the FDA dismissed concerns about caramel color, claiming that “the FDA has no reason to believe that there are any immediate or short-term health risks presented by 4-MEI at the levels expected in food.”5 The FDA also specifies that 4-MEI also forms in other cooking processes, like when roasting coffee beans or grilling meat.
+Okay, it's somewhat less mysterious, now.

 Bisphenol-A

 Bisphenol-A, more commonly known as BPA, is a chemical that has caused quite a stir.
-In the 1990s, animal and epidemiological studies found that BPA in aluminum soda cans and packaging was linked to breast and prostate cancer, fertility issues, genital defects, diabetes and changes in behavior.6 As expected, nobody enjoyed hearing this unsettling news and although the FDA stated the chemical poses no risk at the levels to which we are exposed,7 Europe, Canada, and the US banned it from being used to make baby bottles.
-Additionally, California requires that it be labeled on cans.
+In the 1990s, animal and epidemiological studies found that BPA in aluminum soda cans and packaging was linked to breast and prostate cancer, fertility issues, genital defects, diabetes, and changes in behavior.6 As expected, nobody enjoyed hearing this unsettling news.
+Although the FDA stated the chemical poses no risk at the levels we are exposed to,7 Europe, Canada, and the U.S. banned it from being used to make baby bottles.
+Additionally, California requires all cans to mention it on the label.

 Brominated Vegetable Oil

 Brominated vegetable oil (BVO) is another additive with a bad reputation.
-BVO typically is used as an additive to keep ingredients from separating out.
-However, major companies like Coca Cola and Pepsi have removed it from their ingredients lists in recent years because of concerns over bromine, which has been shown to cause some neurological issues over time.
-According to the Mayo Clinic, “Long-term exposure can cause neurologic symptoms such as headache, memory loss, and impaired balance or coordination.”8 Currently, the FDA has issued a regulation for “the interim use” of the additive under 15 parts per million, and most beverages that contain it have closer to 8 parts per million.9 Still the temporary nature of the regulation indicates that more research is necessary on this ingredient.
+BVO is typically used as an additive to keep ingredients from separating.
+However, major companies have removed it from their ingredient lists in recent years because of concerns over bromine, which has been shown to cause some neurological issues over time.
+The Mayo Clinic states, “Long-term exposure can cause neurologic symptoms such as headache, memory loss, and impaired balance or coordination.”8 The FDA has issued a regulation for “the interim use” of the additive under 15 parts per million, and most beverages that contain it have closer to 8 parts per million.9 Still, the temporary nature of the regulation indicates that more research is necessary on this ingredient.

 Yellow-5

-Another additive that’s caused concern over the years is Yellow-5.
-Also known as tartrazine, Yellow Five does what its name suggests: colors foods and drinks a yellow hue -- see Mountain Dew as an example.
+Another additive causing concern over the years is Yellow-5.
+Also known as tartrazine, Yellow Five does what its name suggests: colors foods and drinks a yellow hue.
 However, in 2017, the Food Agriculture Organization and the World Health Organization concluded that it wasn’t a risk when consumed on occasion.10

 Phosphoric Acid

-Phosphoric acid is a colorless, odorless liquid that’s used to give a tangy flavor to soda and to help ward off bacteria growth.
-Phosphorus actually occurs naturally in the body, and we need a certain amount of it to support our kidneys and help keep our bones strong.
+Phosphoric acid is a colorless, odorless liquid that gives a tangy flavor to soda and helps ward off bacteria growth.
+Phosphorus occurs naturally in the body, and we need a certain amount to support our kidneys and help keep our bones strong.
 But too much of it could put you at risk for osteoporosis and heart disease.11

 High Fructose Corn Syrup

 Here’s one you’ve heard of before—but it’s not healthier because of that.
 It’s the product that results from breaking down cornstarch into individual glucose molecules, and it’s a common ingredient in soda.
-Though it’s chemically similar to cane sugar and more research is needed to determine whether or not it’s worse for you than other sugars, obesity rates have climbed as use of high fructose corn syrup has increased.12 And, as stated above, the recommended levels of added sugar don’t leave room for a lot of this stuff.
+We need more research to determine whether or not it’s worse for you than other sugars.
+However, obesity rates have climbed as the use of high fructose corn syrup has increased.12 And, as stated above, the recommended levels of added sugar don’t leave room for a lot of this stuff.
 Proceed with caution or better yet, find a different option.

 Aspartame

 We’re guessing you know this one if you’re a diet soda drinker.
 While it’s not calorie-free, it’s about 200 times sweeter than conventional sugar, so very little is needed.
-Over the years, studies have raised concerns about the synthetic chemical, linking it to stroke, dementia and Alzheimer's disease; seizures; headaches and migraines; and cancer.13 The FDA, meanwhile, calls it one of the most studied ingredients and says it’s only a concern for those with a rare hereditary disease called phenylketonuria (PKU).14
+Over the years, studies have raised concerns about the synthetic chemical, linking it to stroke, dementia, Alzheimer's disease, seizures, headaches and migraines, and cancer.13 The FDA, meanwhile, calls it one of the most studied ingredients and says it’s only a concern for those with a rare hereditary disease called phenylketonuria (PKU).14

 Sucralose

-Another artificial sweetener, sucralose is what you might recognize as Splenda®.
-It’s about 600 times sweeter than sugar!
-The FDA has approved this one too as an all-purpose sweetener (and one that can be heated, too, so it can be used in baking).14
+Another artificial sweetener, sucralose is about 600 times sweeter than sugar!
+The FDA has approved this one, too, as an all-purpose sweetener (and one that can be heated, too, making it great for baking!).14

 Acesulfame Potassium